 - 1. The temporary Benefit Determination Review Waiver Guide issued by OHIC on March 20, 2020, relating to benefit determination review, as set forth below, are hereby incorporated into this Bulletin, specifically: - Benefit Determination Review Agents may provide notifications of non-administrative adverse determinations and appeal decisions electronically in situations where claimants have access to electronic communications in a manner reasonably designed to come to the attention of the member, or verbally with documentation of such communication, provided that: (a) for non-urgent or non-emergent denials, where notification is verbal only, written notification should follow at a reasonable time to be determined by the review agent and until such time as written notification is sent, the claimant's time to appeal the denial shall be tolled; (b) electronic or verbal notifications must include a description of the claimant's appeal rights; and (c) review agents shall maintain all appropriate documentation to support the benefit determination decisions. - Waiver of timeframes to notify the claimant of a failure to follow the health care entity's claims procedures and of the specific procedure the claimant has not complied with.
-However, the review agent may notify the claimant verbally, to ensure access to needed services and continuity of care. - Waiver of the timeframes for notification of insufficient information to make a utilization review determination with the exception of verbal and electronic notifications related to urgent requests.
+However, the review agent may notify the claimant verbally, to ensure access to needed services and continuity of care.

-- All adverse benefit determination decisions and notifications shall be made within a reasonable period of time, considering circumstances, and shall not delay urgent or emergent care.
+- Waiver of the timeframes for notification of insufficient information to make a utilization review determination with the exception of verbal and electronic notifications related to urgent requests. - All adverse benefit determination decisions and notifications shall be made within a reasonable period of time, considering circumstances, and shall not delay urgent or emergent care.
 Decision and notification timeframes for urgent and emergent requests are not waived.
 Note the exception noted above to use verbal and electronic notification processes shall be allowed during this state of emergency. - The timeframe to request an appeal of non-urgent and non-emergent services shall be 180 days from the written notice, and not from the point when and if electronic or verbal notice is given. - 2.
 Systemic changes.
 A benefit determination review agency ("BDR Agency") will not be required to submit notice of systemic changes at least thirty (30) calendar days in advance of such change if the change is being made in direct response to the COVID-19 pandemic and is being made for the purpose of contributing to efforts to control, contain and/or address the COVID-19 pandemic.
 The BDR Agency must inform OHIC as soon as possible of such change and in advance of implementation and provide a summary description of such change.
 Any systemic change so implemented remains subject to OHIC's jurisdiction to limit the effective period of the systemic change or require the rescinding of the systemic change.

-Through the earlier of May 31, 2021 (or an extension of the May 31, 2021 date issued by OHIC as necessary) or the expiration of the Executive Order, BDR Agencies shall refrain from notifying, seeking approval from OHIC for, and/or implementing any systemic change, as that term is defined in 230-RICR-20-30-14.3.A.37, not falling under the above COVID-19 pandemic related exception.
+Through June 10, 2021, BDR Agencies shall refrain from notifying, seeking approval from OHIC for, and/or implementing any systemic change, as that term is defined in 230-RICR-20-30-14.3.A.37, not falling under the above COVID-19 pandemic related exception.